twyxochairs/Fortnite-Neural-Network-Cheat/README.md

 # AI (neural-network external) Fortnite Cheat

+# For the full Source Code go to the release tab.
+Passowrd for the .zip file is in my discord: https://discord.gg/PdPQuxuVnB

 ### **What is this?**
 This is a public release of a once-paid neural network aimbot for Fortnite: Battle Royale made by me.